Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

     -overwrite: force writing logs in existing non-empty directory -xml filename: write XML report for Jenkins (in JUnit-like format)
-    -beep: play sound signal at the end of the tests -regress dirname: re-run only a set of tests that have been detected as regressions on some previous run.
+    -beep: play sound signal at the end of the tests -regress dirname: re-run only a set of tests that have been detected as regressions on the previous run.
-                      Here "dirname" is path to directory containing results of previous run.
+                      Here "dirname" is a path to the directory containing the results of the previous run.
-    Groups, grids, and test cases to be executed can be specified by list of file masks, separated by spaces or comma; default is all (*).
+    Groups, grids, and test cases to be executed can be specified by the list of file masks separated by spaces or commas; default is all (*).
 ~~~~~

 @subsubsection testmanual_1_3_3 Running a Single Test